-The Bank is not unaware of the income pressure arising from the activities of Fintechs, and Payment Service Banks.
-This risk is also exacerbated by the constant downward review of bank charges by the CBN.
+Furthermore, the Bank is not unaware of the income pressure arising from the activities of Fintechs, and Payment Service Banks.
+This risk is also exacerbated by thinning margins due to back-to-back hikes in the benchmark MPR and constant downward review of bank charges by the CBN.
 In view of this, the Bank has already identified partnership with Fintech companies as a viable alternative to competing with them.

-Consequently, we have commenced strategic and mutually beneficial relationships with Fintech companies in the area of microloans, bills payment, switch connection to other banks, agency banking, app development, etc. These collaborations have helped the Bank to earn additional income through revenue sharing, agency fee, etc. In addition, the Bank has created a Product and Channels group, with the ambition to make our retail and SME products, including our channels compete effectively and outperform similar offerings of competitor banks.
+Consequently, we have commenced strategic and mutually beneficial relationships with Fintech companies in the area of microloans, bills payment, switch connection to other banks, agency banking, app development, etc. These collaborations have helped the Bank to earn additional income through revenue sharing, agency fee, etc. In addition, the Bank has dedicated e-Business group, with the ambition to make our retail and SME products, including our channels compete effectively and outperform similar offerings of competitor banks.

-The risks associated with IT infrastructure and possibility of system glitches that would affect business operations have been identified by our IT Risk Team.
-We have therefore developed and adopted an IT recovery plan.
+The risks associated with IT infrastructure and possibility of system glitches that may affect business operations are regularly being monitored by our IT Risk Team.
+This is duly supported by active IT and Disaster recovery plans, which are reviewed and updated from time to time.